-Areas of Expertise: Electromagnetic Compatibility, Bioelectromagnetics, Radio waves and Microwaves applied to Medicine, Shielding & Screening
+Areas of Expertise: Dielectrics, Resonant Cavities, Electromagnetic Compatibility, Bioelectromagnetics, Radio waves and Microwaves applied to Medicine, Shielding & Screening

 My first degree was in Natural Sciences (University of Cambridge), specialising in Physics.
 After working at the National Physical Laboratory in Teddington, I obtained an MSc in Medical Physics from the University of Aberdeen, and then did my PhD at the University of Bristol, while employed by the National Health Service at Bristol Oncology Centre to work on hyperthermia treatment and dielectric imaging.

-I joined the School of Physics, Engineering and Technology in 1993 as a Research Fellow and have stayed here ever since, apart from a short spell in the Medical Cryobiology Unit.
-I am currently a Senior Lecturer in the Physical Layer Research Group, doing research in Applied Electromagnetics.
-For details of my current teaching and research please click on the tabs to the right.
+I joined the Department of Electronics (now part of the School of Physics, Engineering and Technology) in 1993 as a Research Fellow and have stayed here ever since, apart from a short spell in the Medical Cryobiology Unit.
+I am currently a Senior Lecturer in the Communication Technologies Group, doing research in Applied Electromagnetics and teaching at undergraduate and postgraduate level.
+For details of my current teaching and research, please click on the tabs to the right.

-At undergraduate level I teach Fundamentals of Electronic Measurements (Foundation Year), Maths for Music Technology (First Year), Links Networks and Protocols (1st Year), Distributed Circuits (Third Year), EM Waves (Third Year) and Medical Electronics (Fourth Year).
-I also supervise a number of final-year projects each year: project students in 2013/14 are designing a fibre-optic thermometer, synthesising bird song, and investigating dielectric measurements for monitoring glucose levels in diabetes.
+At undergraduate level I have taught Fundamentals of Electronic Measurements (Foundation Year), Maths for Music Technology (First Year), Links, Networks & Protocols (First Year), Design, Construction & Test (Second Year), Distributed Circuits (Third Year), Propagation (Third Year), EM Waves (Third Year), Applications of EM (Third Year) and Electronics for Medicine (Fourth Year).
+I also supervise a number of final-year projects each year – some on topics related to my research, some from personal interests and others suggested by students.

-At postgraduate level I supervise groups in our MSc in Engineering Management.
-I also supervise PhD students (for current PhD opportunities in the Physical Layer Group please see this list.)
+At postgraduate level I teach a module on Matlab and supervise groups in our MSc in Engineering Management.
+I also supervise students on PhD and MSc-by-research programmes

-I deliver training courses on electromagnetic compatibility (EMC), electromagnetic fields and related subjects for York EMC Services Ltd - topics that I regularly present include EMC Design, Conducted Interference, Transmission Lines and Shielded Enclosures.
+I used to deliver training courses on electromagnetic compatibility (EMC), electromagnetic fields and related subjects for Eurofins York (formerly York EMC Services) - topics included EMC Design, Conducted Interference, Transmission Lines and Shielded Enclosures.

-My main interest is applying microwave and radio frequency techniques to bio-medical problems; I also work with colleagues in the Physical Layer Research Group on research into electromagnetic compatibility and shielding.
-Some current/past research areas include
+My main interest is applying microwave and radio frequency techniques to a wide range of problems including medical diagnosis and therapy, environmental sensing of pollutants and object identification in archaeology.
+I also work with colleagues in the Communication Technologies Group on research into electromagnetic compatibility and shielding.
+Some current/past research areas include:

-As a member of the Institute of Physics and Engineering in Medicine (IPEM), I have served on its Clinical Engineering and Ultrasound and Non-Ionising Radiation Special Interest Groups (CESIG and UNIRSIG).
+As a member of the Institute of Physics and Engineering in Medicine (IPEM), I have served on various Special Interest Groups: Clinical Engineering, Ultrasound & Non-Ionising Radiation and Physiological Measurement (CESIG, UNIRSIG and PMSIG).
 I chaired the working party that produced IPEM Report 98, “Guidance on the Measurement and Use of EMC and EMF.”

 I am also a member of the Institute of Physics (IoP), and served on the committee of the Medical Physics Group (MPG) of the IoP.
-I am a member of the Society for Low-Temperature Biology (SLTB), and UK Representative for Commission K of the International Union of Radio Science (URSI).
+I am a member of the Society for Low-Temperature Biology (SLTB).
+I was UK Representative for Commission K, and later Secretary, of the UK Panel for the International Union of Radio Science (URSI).